prkumar/uplink/README.rst

 Uplink
-******
+*****
+Builds Reusable Objects for Consuming Web APIs.
-Python HTTP Made Expressive.
-Inspired by `Retrofit <http://square.github .io/retrofit/>`__.
+Inspired by `Retrofit <http://square.github io/retrofit/>`__.
+Works with Requests, asyncio, and Twisted.

 |PyPI Version| |Build Status| |Coverage Status| |Documentation Status|

 A Quick Walkthrough, with GitHub API v3
 =======================================
-Using Uplink's method decorators and function annotations, turn your Python class into a self-describing consumer of your favorite HTTP
+Turn a Python class into a self-describing consumer of your favorite HTTP webservice, using method decorators and function annotations:
-webservice:

 .. code-block:: python

     from uplink import *

+    # To define common request metadata, you can decorate the class rather
+    # than each method individually.
+Here, we add a header to indicate that
+    # all requests made by this consumer should target version v3 of the
+    # GitHub API.
     @headers({"Accept": "application/vnd.github.v3.full+json"})
     class GitHub(Consumer):